Dermata Therapeutics Announces - GuruFocus.com

 Forward-Looking Statements

 This press release contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended.
-All statements pertaining to Dermata's expectations regarding the completion of the registered direct offering and concurrent private placement, the satisfaction of customary closing conditions related thereto, the intended use of proceeds therefrom in this press release constitute forward-looking statements.
+All statements pertaining to Dermata's expectations regarding the intended use of proceeds from the offering in this press release constitute forward-looking statements.

 These statements may be identified by the use of forward-looking expressions, including, but not limited to, "expect," "anticipate," "intend," "plan," "believe," "estimate," "potential," "predict," "project," "should," "would" and similar expressions and the negatives of those terms.
 These statements relate to future events or our financial performance and involve known and unknown risks, uncertainties, and other factors, such as market and other conditions, which may cause actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.
-Such factors include market conditions and the ability of the Company to satisfy all conditions precedent to the closing of the registered direct offering and the concurrent private placement, as well as those set forth in the Company's Annual Report on Form 10-K for the year ended December 31, 2022 as well as other documents filed by the Company from time to time thereafter with the Securities and Exchange Commission.
+Such factors include market conditions, as well as those set forth in the Company's Annual Report on Form 10-K for the year ended December 31, 2022 as well as other documents filed by the Company from time to time thereafter with the Securities and Exchange Commission.
 Prospective investors are cautioned not to place undue reliance on such forward-looking statements, which speak only as of the date of this press release.
 The Company undertakes no obligation to publicly update any forward-looking statement, whether as a result of new information, future events or otherwise, except as required by law.

 For more information, contact: